Ainsley Beauchamp Certified Equine Therapist

 What can I expect?

-The horse is walked and trotted out for gait analysis and to assess possible lameness issues.
+Your horse is walked and trotted out for gait analysis and to assess possible lameness issues.

-You may be left with follow-up instructions for after care depending on the individual case.
+Homework: follow-up instructions for after care depending on the individual case.

 Ainsley Beauchamp (250) 295-7432